Want to make sure you don’t fall apart chasing your dreams?

 For instance, if I’m having difficulty in one area of my life the stress of it can actually kill my creativity.
 It’s important to find a way to cope with the stress in your life.

 Do you need a counselor?
 Mentor or life coach?
 All of these things can help with perspective.

 Physical health is something that often gets ignored when you’re pushing toward a goal.

-Taking care of yourself through eating well, sleep, exercise, and general health maintenance will maximize your brain functioning and keep you on the path to longevity in production.
+Taking care of yourself through eating well, getting good sleep, exercising regularly, and general health maintenance will maximize your brain functioning and keep you on the path to longevity in production.

 Staying healthy helps you to rebound when it seems like your world is falling apart.

 Here’s how you can get the most out of your weeks: